Rules For the 19th Annual Okanagan Short Story Contest

 Prizes are awarded for the best new short stories received.
 Entries will be judged by UBC Creative Writing Faculty and an external judge, 2017 Writer-in-Residence, Renee Sarojini Saklikar.

-1. This contest is open to all residents of the southern interior of British Columbia: east of Hope, west of the Alberta border, north of the US border and Williams Lake and south.
+1. This contest is open to all residents of the southern interior of British Columbia: east of Hope, west of the Alberta border, north of the US border and south of Williams Lake.

 2. Entries must be original, unpublished works of fiction, submitted on plain 8 1/2 X 11 white paper, double-spaced and typed.